DataDog/integrations-core/oracle/README.md

 ### Configuration

-Edit the `oracle.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to point to your server and port, set the masters to monitor.
+Edit the `oracle.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][10] to point to your server and port, set the masters to monitor.
 See the [sample oracle.d/conf.yaml][2] for all available configuration options.

 Configuration Options: